 Born in Eastleigh near Winchester, I have spent much of the past twenty years based in London.

-I discovered and subsequently developed my passion for photography through a desire to capture the natural beauty and drama of caves, a sport I still actively pursue.
+I discovered and subsequently developed my passion for photography through a desire to capture the natural beauty and drama of ‘the great outdoors’.

 After three years spent studying photography at the Blackpool and the Fylde College, in 1992 I graduated with an HND and PQE in professional photography.
 During my time as a student, I won first prize in the ‘Metro Imaging student awards’, and was runner up in Autocar magazine’s car photography competition.